Citymonstret/Deepend/README.md

 * Server - This is the server

 ## Protocol
-The protocol is very simple *TODO: Document protocol*
+The protocol is very simple: [Read more here...](https://github.com/DeependProject/Deepend/wiki/Protocol)

 | Channel | Wiki | Description |
 | --- | --- | --- |